Fernand Mayembo

 Fernand Mayembo (born 9 January 1996) is a Congolese professional footballer who plays as a defender for Israeli Premier League club Hapoel Tel Aviv.
-He previously played in Ligue 2 with Grenoble, Chamois Niortais and Le Havre.
+He previously played for several French clubs, including, Chamois Niortais, Grenoble, Le Havre and Ajaccio.

 Club career

 Mayembo played junior football for Melun FC and CS Brétigny, and spent time in the youth team of LB Châteauroux.

 Mayembo made his professional debut in Niort's 4–0 win against Auxerre on 29 October 2016, coming on as a substitute for Junior Sambia.

-On 26 July 2022, Mayembo signed a two-year contract with Ajaccio.
+On July 26th 2022, Mayembo signed a two-year contract with Ajaccio.

-On 31 July 2023 signed for Israeli Premier League club Hapoel Haifa.
+On July 31st 2023, Mayembo signed for Israeli Premier League club Hapoel Haifa.

+On May 20th 2025, Mayembo signed a two-year contract with Hapoel Tel Aviv.

 International career

 Mayembo made his debut for the Congo national team in a 1–1 2018 FIFA World Cup qualification tie with Ghana on 1 September 2017.